Strep Throat

 Risk Factors

-- Age 5-15 years
+- Age 5-15 years (most common)

-- Close contact with infected person
+- Close contact with someone who has strep

-- School attendance
+- School or daycare attendance

 - Crowded living conditions

-- Family member with strep
+- Family members with strep throat

 Prevention

-- Wash hands frequently
+- Wash hands frequently with soap and water

-- Replace toothbrush after strep diagnosis
+- Replace toothbrush after strep infection

 When to See a Doctor